 The inshore flats of the islands and lagoons around both sides of the Florida coastline are synonymous with saltwater fly fishing.

-It’s pretty much the place where saltwater fly fishing was born and since grew up and moved into destinations all across the world but Florida is still one of the best.
-The flats species to catch around the Florida coast are:
+It’s pretty much the place where saltwater fly fishing was born, and since I grew up and moved to destinations worldwide, Florida is still one of the best.
+The most common flats species to catch around the Florida coast are:

 Where To Go Fishing In Florida